-Pedro Machado received his M.Sc. in Electrical and Computers Engineering from the University of Coimbra (2012) and is currently doing a part-time Ph.D. in Computer Sciences at the Nottingham Trent University.
+Pedro Machado received his M.Sc. in Electrical and Computers Engineering from the University of Coimbra (2012) and his Ph.D. in Computer Sciences from the Nottingham Trent University (2021).

-Pedro’s expertise includes FPGA design, computer vision, bio-inspired computing, robotics and computational intelligence.
-His research interests in computer science are in retinal cell understanding, biological nervous system modelling, spiking neural networks, robotics and autonomous systems, and neuromorphic hardware.
-Pedro holds a valid Xilinx Alliance Program certificate after having completed, successfully, the Xilinx training for using Xilinx tools to accelerate state-of-the-art AI algorithms in the Xilinx heterogeneous MPSoC/ACAP platforms.
+Pedro’s expertise includes Neuromorphic Engineering, Edge Computer Vision, Bio-inspired Computing, robotics and Intelligent Sensors.
+His research interests in computer science are in retinal cell understanding, biological nervous system modelling, spiking neural networks, robotics and autonomous systems, and neuromorphic hardware, aquaculture, endangered/invasive underwater species.

-Pedro is a member of the CNCR group.
+Pedro is a member of the Computational Intelligent and Applications group.